-Involving stakeholders in your strategy ensures that your L&D stays on track and is relevant to changing business needs.
+Involving stakeholders in your learning strategy ensures that you stay on track and is relevant to changing business needs.

 One way to deliver on this is to involve stakeholder networking into your reporting.
 Establishing a learning governance board is one way to exchange information with different levels and areas of the business.

 The stakeholders you involve get oversight of your activities, developing their understanding and valuation of what learning and performance can look like in their teams.

 You need to know where you are headed before you can assess what you need in order to get there.